There’s a new popular social media site every year.

 People are quick to jump to assumptions and judge, but they aren’t quick enough to ask if we need help or how we’re doing.

-If you think dog memes filling up your newsfeed is better than people raising awareness and looking for support with their struggles, then you seriously need to reevaluate your beliefs.
+If you think dog memes filling up your newsfeed is better than people raising awareness and looking for support with their struggles, then you really need to reevaluate your values.
 Closing your eyes and covering up circumstances of mental health issues and people struggling with physical health conditions doesn’t eradicate them.
 It just makes it worse.

 It’s really not hard to be a more compassionate person.
 Negativity and nastiness feeds more negativity and nastiness, and what good has that ever done to the world?